DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 where the default recipes will no longer display their associated images from the map but instead Tobs.
 Regardless, the program should still keep running.

-### Phase 4: Task 3
-If I had more time, I would:

-- Implement an appropriate design pattern such as the Composite pattern to improve interacting with adding, removing, and editing recipes in the recipe lists, as well as to improve cohesion and reduce coupling.
-- Or perhaps also implement the Iterator pattern to iterate through my recipe lists, abstracting code relating to interacting with a recipe in a list, as well as improving cohesion and reducing coupling
-- Refactor my recipe class so that the ingredients and steps fields better handle longer text, as recipes often have.
-One option might include declaring them as a collection of string such as an arraylist.
-- Refactor my RecipeMainFrame class (the GUI app); maybe implement the Observer pattern, having panels update based on changes received from a subject.
-- Remove the association of RecipeLists with the RecipeApp (console-based recipe app) to be like my GUI where it only creates the RecipeLists object when saving and loading from file.
-No reason for it to be a field, and changing it to be declared locally 'hides' it from outside the saving and loading methods.

-Other than refactoring, I would like to implement my intended feature where deleting a recipe from the main list removes that recipe from the favourite list if it's present.

-Furthermore, I would like to properly implement an image adding and saving feature where a user can add their own images from a file chooser, and then have that chosen image saved to that recipe via a map.
-To do so I will need to also save the map into a JSON file, which required time that I currently do not have.
-So for now there's a bug in the app where upon loading the previous app state the images for the default recipes will no longer properly show.

 ***

 ## Information: